ldv-klever/klever/docs/verifying_new_program.rst

     ]
   }

+The verification job base represents a set of trees where:

+* Roots correspond to different projects.
+* Intermediate nodes can help to arrange a lot of various preset verification jobs, e.g. you can see on a tree for the Linux kernel.
+* Leaves correspond to preset verification jobs themselves.
+  Only leaves can have attribute *directory*, and you can create actual verification jobs only on the base of leaves.

+These trees are reflected in the Klever web interface, e.g. :numref:`tutorial_starting_creation_new_job`.
+Attributes in the verification job base have the following meaning:

+* *name* - a user-friendly name of a preset verification job, e.g. "Modules" in the example above, or its parents, e.g.
+  "Simple OS".
+* *uuid* - a `universally unique identifier <https://en.wikipedia.org/wiki/Universally_unique_identifier>`__.
+  It should be unique across the verification job base.
+  You can take any existing UUID from the verification job base, modify it slightly and use for new preset verification jobs as well as their parents.
+* *production* - whether a preset verification job and its parents should be populated for the production instance of Klever.
+  We recommend you to use value *true* for this attribute unless you are going to set up any special-purpose preset verification jobs, e.g. verification jobs for testing and validation.
+* *directory* - a path to a directory where you put files :file:`job.json` and :file:`tasks.json`.
+  This path should be relative to directory :term:`$KLEVER_SRC`:file:`/presets/jobs`.

 Describing program fragments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: You should read :ref:`dev_decomposition_conf` to understand this subsection better.

 :numref:`pfg_cmd_graph_with_files` demonstrates the command graph for Simple OS.
 You can find it also in file